- LastPass on iOS

 - If you have Touch ID, PIN, or Master Password reprompt enabled, you will be asked to verify your login.

 - LastPass will present you with a list of available logins for that site.
-Tap the site to bring up the copy and paste options.
+Tap the site to have LastPass autofill for you.

 LastPass URL scheme and Launch Center Pro